Market Spotlight: Hodgkin’s Lymphoma

 - The only high-impact upcoming event in the Hodgkin’s lymphoma space is topline Phase II trial results for ADCT-301.
 The overall likelihood of approval of a Phase I hematologic asset is 9.9%, and the average probability a drug advances from Phase III is 59.4%.
 Drugs, on average, take 8.8 years from Phase I to approval, compared to 9.3 years in the overall oncology space.

 - The distribution of clinical trials across Phase I–IV indicates that the vast majority of trials for Hodgkin’s lymphoma have been in the early and mid-phases of development, with 94% of trials in Phase I–II, and only 6% in Phase III–IV.

 - The US has a substantial lead in the number of Hodgkin’s lymphoma clinical trials globally.
 France leads the major EU markets, while China has the top spot in Asia.

 - Clinical trial activity in the Hodgkin’s lymphoma space is dominated by completed trials.
 Takeda has the highest number of completed clinical trials for Hodgkin’s lymphoma, with 50 trials.

-- Takeda leads industry sponsors with by far the highest number of clinical trials for Hodgkin’s lymphoma, followed by Merck & Co.
+- Takeda leads industry sponsors with the highest number of clinical trials for Hodgkin’s lymphoma, followed by Bristol-Myers Squibb.